mahbubme/mahbubme/README.md

 ![mahbubme's Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=mahbubme&theme=vue-dark&show_icons=true&hide_border=true&layout=compact)

-Outside the web, WordPress and my work, I’m a runner, swimmer, cyclist, and traveler.
+Outside the web, and my work I’m a triathlete.

 If you want to contact me, you can reach me via one of the following communication channels: